shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain command of your spells more easily.
 You may choose a new Bending Trick spell at the start of every month, not just when you level up.

 ## Class Talents

+### Arcane Growth

+Your Attribute Limit is now 1 higher than the Attribute Limit for your level.

 ### Quick Casting